qlik-oss/corectl/docs/corectl_dimension_layout.md

       --certificates string      path/to/folder containing client.pem, client_key.pem and root.pem certificates
   -c, --config string            path/to/config.yml where parameters can be set instead of on the command line
-      --context string           Specific context that should be used when connecting -e, --engine string            URL to the Qlik Associative Engine (default "localhost:9076") --headers stringToString   Http headers to use when connecting to Qlik Associative Engine (default []) --json                     Returns output in JSON format if possible, disables verbose and traffic output --no-data                  Open app without data
+      --context string           Specific context that should be used when connecting -e, --engine string            URL to the Qlik Associative Engine --headers stringToString   Http headers to use when connecting to Qlik Associative Engine (default []) --json                     Returns output in JSON format if possible, disables verbose and traffic output --no-data                  Open app without data